-Position title: Director, Global Health Institute, Professor and John P. Holton Chair of Health and the Environment
+Position title: Vilas Distinguished Achievement Professor and John P. Holton Chair of Health and the Environment

 Website: View Jonathan Patz's full profile

 Jonathan Patz, MD, MPH, is Vilas Distinguished Achievement Professor and the John P. Holton Endowed Chair of Health and the Environment at the University of Wisconsin-Madison.
 From 2011-2022 he served as inaugural Director of UW-Madison’s Global Health Institute and has faculty appointments in the Nelson Institute for Environmental Studies and the Department of Population Health Sciences.
 Patz also directs the university’s Planetary Health Scholars Program.
 In 2019, he was elected into the National Academy of Medicine for his pioneering work at the intersection of climate change and public health.
 His efforts date back to 1994, when he convened the first-ever session (and wrote the first policy resolution) on climate change for the American Public Health Association.
 For over 25 years, Professor Patz has taught and conducted research on climate change and has published over 200 science publications and several textbooks on this environmental public health topic.